 There is no budget data for the forfeitures and crime victim compensation funds because these funds are not subject to the budgetary requirements of Colorado law.

-Neither the Office nor its component unit uses encumbrance accounting.
+The Office does not use encumbrance accounting.
 All expenditures are recorded when incurred.
 There is no method to reserve future appropriations.

 III.
 Detailed Notes on All Funds

 Cash Deposits